joy0520/SimpleTodo/README.md

 The following **optional** features are implemented:

 * [ ] Persist the todo items [into SQLite](http://guides.codepath.com/android/Persisting-Data-to-the-Device#sqlite) instead of a text file
-* [ ] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
+* [O] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
 * [ ] Add support for completion due dates for todo items (and display within listview item)
 * [ ] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [ ] Add support for selecting the priority of each todo item (and display in listview item)